 Notes on Writing Invitations, Consulting, etc.

 I'm definitely open to possibilities.
-It never
+It never hurts to ask.

 If you're interested in republishing material from Cites

 & Insights, once or on a continuing basis,

 My baseline for professional activities now consists of